dzcpy/transliteration/README.md

 ```

 ## Change log

 ### 2.0.0

 * **CDN files path changed**
-* The entire module has been` refactored in Typescript, with a big performance improvement as well as a reduced package size.
+* The entire module had been` refactored in Typescript, with big performance improvements as well as a reduced package size.
 * Better code quality.
 100% unit tested.
 * `bower` support was dropped.
-Please use CDN or together with a js bundler like `webpack` or `rollup`.
+Please use CDN or `webpack`/`rollup`.
-* As according to RFC 3986, more characters(`/a-zA-Z0-9-_.~/`) are kept as result for `slugify`
+* As according to RFC 3986, more characters(`/a-zA-Z0-9-_.~/`) are kept as result for `slugify`, and it is configurable.
+* Added `uppercase` as an option for `slugify`, if is set to `true` then the generated slug will be converted to uppercase letters.
+* Unknown characters will be transliterated as empty string by default, instead of a meaningless `[?]`.

 ### 1.6.6